 Vegan Cutting Chai

-- 2 tbsp black tea, try to get one as strong as possible.
-If teabags are all you have, cut them open and use the loose leaves.
+- 2 tablespoon black tea (try to get one as strong as possible.
+If teabags are all you have, cut them open and use the loose leaves.)

-- 1/2 cup soymilk (can substitute with an unflavored creamer)
+- ½ cup soymilk (can substitute with oat milk or an unflavored creamer)

 Watch the always wonderful Aamir Khan belt out some Bombay street lingo in this delicious restaurant scene from the movie Rangeela: